 According to Mr Yeimo’s lawyers, the Jayapura district court was heavily guarded by police personnel.
 Police officers reportedly prevented visitors from attending the public trial hearing on 21 February.
 Lawyers and human rights observers understood the heavy police presence as an attempt at intimidation.

-During the hearing, the public prosecutor accused Mr Yeimo of having organized a large demonstration against racial discrimination against indigenous Papuans on 19 August 2019.
-The demonstration was followed by a series of similar protests across all major towns in West Papua throughout August and September 2019.
+During the hearing, the public prosecutor accused Mr Yeimo of organising a large demonstration against racial discrimination against indigenous Papuans on 19 August 2019.
+A series of similar protests across all major towns in West Papua throughout August and September 2019 followed the demonstration.

 According to the indictment, Mr Yeimo has been charged with treason as regulated in Article 106 of the Indonesian Criminal Code (KUHP), criminal conspiracy against the state (Article 110 KUHP) and Incitement (Article 160 KUHP).
 Treason can carry a sentence of up to 20 years imprisonment.

 Victor Yeimo says he participated in the protest and made an oration after he was asked to speak to the crowd.
 However, he denies any wrongdoing and involvement in the planning of the protest.
 Human rights observers expressed concerns that the trial is an attempt to criminalize him for peacefully expressing his political views.

 The judges gave the order to detain Victor Yeimo at the Abepura Detention Facility, ignoring a letter on the current status of Mr Yeimo’s ongoing tuberculosis treatment.
 His doctors at the public hospital issued the letter.
 Following the trial hearing, police officers brought Mr Yeimo to the Abepura Detention Centre.
 However, the prison doctor refused to follow the judge’s order to detain Victor Yeimo because his tuberculosis treatment was still ongoing, emphasizing the risk of transmission to other inmates and correctional officers.